yaodongC/awesome-instruction-dataset/README.md

-# awesome-ChatGPT|LLaMA(instruction)-dataset
+# awesome-ChatGPT|LLaMA(instruction tuning)-dataset
-A collection of open-source dataset to train chat-based LLMs (ChatGPT,LLaMA,Alpaca)
+A collection of open-source instruction tuning datasets to train chat-based LLMs (ChatGPT,LLaMA,Alpaca)

 Instruction Tuning is a key component of instruction-following LLMs such as ChatGPT.
 This repo is dedicated to providing a comprehensive list of datasets used for instruction tuning in various LLMs, making it easier for researchers and developers to access and utilize these resources.

-Size: The number of NLP instructions
+Size: The number of instruction tuning pairs

 Lingual-Tags:
 -   EN: Instruction datasets in English